edysfy/Group_website/process/sysImp.md

     },200)
   }
   ```
   The Mapbox component also subscribes to 'sideBarState'.
 When there is a state change in the service, Mapbox listens to the new state emitted, and stores the new state as a variable called 'sidebarState' within the component.
 This state conditionally renders the components with the *ngIf directive.
 Eg, the profile component with render if the 'sidebarState.profile' is true, (and if logged in).
-Just a note.
-We defined a custom InOutAnimation and decorated the Mapbox component with it.
+We also defined a custom InOutAnimation and decorated the Mapbox component with it.
 We bound this decorator to the components rendered by the Sidebar Service so they can use the animation.
 We used Angular's built-in browser animation module.
   ```js
       <app-user *ngIf="isLoggedIn && sidebarState.profile" [@inOutAnimation]></app-user>
   ```
   Also, the Sidebar component will receive this new state, as it is subscribed to 'sideBarState' from the service.
-The profile icons changes color depending on whether the 'profile' attribute is true or false.
+The profile icons changes colour depending on whether the 'profile' attribute is true or false.
 If true, it will change to purple.
 Again, we manage this by using the *ngIf directive.
   ```html
     <div class="material-icons" (click)="clickProfileIcon()" *ngIf="!sidebarState.profile">
         person